 In my free time, I read books, send tweets, code, and write a blog.

-Working on App Engine Flexible Environment under Google Cloud Platform.
+Working on GKE On-Prem.
+Previously App Engine Flexible Environment under Google Cloud Platform.

 Worked with the data and engineering teams to write large-scale data ingest pipelines, ship web app features and build visualizations for the blog.